COMING soon is my long-awaited tome about Cornwall's rich literary heritage.

 WHEN I look back on my fairly undistinguished school career, I recall no more than one or two teachers worthy of the name.

-Among them was undoubtedly Anton Bantock, who died two years ago in Amman, Jordan, after a lifetime devoted to good causes.
+Among them was undoubtedly Anton Bantock, who died a few years ago in Amman, Jordan, after a lifetime devoted to good causes.